 gathering used clothing to donate

 visiting senior centers or hospitals

-The “regular” hours are for volunteer services provided within our own community such as singing in the choir at Mass, serving Mass, babysitting, walking dogs, running the clock at basketball games, services donated to the school’s Fall Fest auction, etc.
+The “regular” hours are for volunteer services provided within our own community such as singing in the choir at Mass, serving Mass, babysitting, walking dogs, running the clock at basketball games, and services donated to the school’s Fall Fest auction.

 Special Project & Field Trips